yyolk/actionsflow-trigger-pocket/README.md

 4. **Open the URL in a web browser.**
   - Authorize the application, logging in to your account if necessary.
   - Once authorized, you'll be redirected.

 > [!TIP]
-    > You don't need to let the page load if you're running it to a non-existant address like `http://localhost:31337`, just proceed to the next step.
+> You don't need to let the page load if you're redirecting to a non-existant address like `http://localhost:31337`.

 5. **Convert the authorized request token into an access token.**
   - Once authorized, the `request_token` can be used to retrieve your user's `access_token`.